rohit33178/tech-lead/react-improvements/code-splitting.md

 9. Use caching: Use caching to reduce the number of requests made.
 10. Monitor and optimize: Monitor and optimize your code splitting setup to ensure optimal performance.

-Some popular code splitting techniques include:
+### Popular code splitting techniques include:

 1. Route-based splitting: Split code based on routes.
 2. Component-based splitting: Split code based on components.
 3. Feature-based splitting: Split code based on features.
 4. Dynamic import: Use dynamic import to load modules on demand.

-Some popular tools and libraries for code splitting include:
+### Popular tools and libraries for code splitting include:

 1. Webpack: A popular bundler that supports code splitting.
 2. React Loadable: A library that simplifies code splitting.
 3. SplitJs: A library that simplifies code splitting.
 4. Loadable Components: A library that simplifies code splitting.

-Some best practices for code splitting include:
+### Best practices for code splitting include:

 1. Split code into smaller chunks: Split code into smaller chunks to reduce loading times.
 2. Use lazy loading: Use lazy loading to load chunks only when needed.